-- What modeling terms should I know before getting started?
+- Modeling terms you should know before getting started

-- How does being a model in Los Angeles differ from other markets?
+- How modeling in Los Angeles differs from other markets

 To know if you have what it takes to become a model, you have to ask yourself one question: You wanna be on top?
 All right, all right—this isn’t “America’s Next Top Model,” but in order to succeed in the modeling industry, you do have to have a sense of perseverance, dedication, and passion just like the novice guys and gals on reality TV.
 It’s not all about standing still and looking gorgeous (though there’s likely some of that, too)!